Fluorouracil (Adrucil®, 5-FU)

 How to Take Fluorouracil

 Fluorouracil is given as an intravenous (IV, into a vein) infusion.
 How long the infusion takes is dependent on the treatment regimen.
+The dose will be determined by your care team.
 It can be given alone or with other medications.

 Possible Side Effects of Fluorouracil

 There are a number of things you can do to manage the side effects of fluorouracil.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Low White Blood Cell Count (Leukopenia or Neutropenia)